 - And possibly any model from common manufacturers with higher level of options.

 Portable detectors vs. heated windshield

 The heated windshield is recognizable by very thin stripes of wire running usually vertically through the entire glass.
 Those stripes are thin as a human hair and at a distance of few millimeters to each other. heated windshields have minimal impact on the function of portable detectors and reduce the signal waves in approximately 1-3 %.
 With modern detectors this signal loss is imperceptible.
-Simply to say heated windshields are no threat for modern detectors.
+Simply to say heated windshields are no threat for modern car radar detectors.

 Portable detectors vs. safety/anti-solar tinted windows

 Tinted windows or windows with safety film is not a problem for radar detectors.
 Most of the films used in the industry does not have metal plating and therefore, the radar waves can go through with no loss.
 If you are looking for a discreet place for you portable detector you can easily install it behind an anti-solar stripe in the top of the windshield.

 The radar antenna from the custom installed set is usually mounted behind a plastic part of the cars front bumper, eventually into the front grille.
 When placing the antenna it is necessary to take in mind that no metal obstacles should be in its way, such as the metal supports, registration plate, light washer tubes or chrome coated parts of the car's bumper.